Quadratic Term Correction on Heaps' Law: Results from the random ball drawing model

 \subsection{Weaker curvature as the Zipf's law exponent increases}

 Although Eq.(\ref{eq-2nd-der}) provides an analytic solution to the second derivative in log-log scale from the random ball drawing model, there are still practical difficulties in its application.
-The first issue is that the random ball drawing model assumes a fixed number of colors (fixed number of dictionary word types), then the ratio of the number of tokens and the fixed number of types $T/K$ may affect the curvature.
-Intuitively, if $T \gg K$, the curvature is more obvious than the case when $ T \approx K$, thus the curvature may increase with $T$.
+The first issue is that the random ball drawing model assumes a fixed number of colors (fixed vocabulary size), then the ratio of the number of tokens and the fixed number of types $T/V_{tot}$ may affect the curvature.
+Intuitively, if $T \gg V_{tot}$, the curvature is more obvious than the case when $T \approx V_{tot}$, thus the curvature may increase with $T$.

 The second difficulty concerns the pseudo weights $\pi_k(T)$ themselves.
 Since these are not required to be positive, but sum up to 1, the magnitude of their oscillation between positive and negative can be exponentially large (when $T$ is large).
 This creates a numeric instability as any round off error could be magnified to make the result meaningless.
 However, Eq.(\ref{eq-2nd-der}) can still be useful to investigate other features if we limit the range of $T$ to be outside the numeric instability.